 - Avoid menu bars: Menu bars force people to click and navigate through the message, which is often difficult for mobile device owners.

-Email marketing is one of the best tools to increase sales, but it’s also a good option when it comes to improving search engine optimization efforts.
+Email marketing strategy is one of the best marketing tactics to increase sales, but it’s also a good option when it comes to improving search engine optimization efforts.
 You should use this channel to bring more visitors to your website and improve its ranking in the long run.

 In this post, we showed you 6 simple steps to integrate email campaigns with SEO.
 Do you already use some of these tactics, but you aren’t seeing the results you want?
 Schedule a time to chat and receive a free consultation from our team of experts.